2019/2024 Updates

 Correction: Only James Andrews was hung at that site.
 The other conspirators were killed elsewhere, or imprisoned.

 Fort L still has its dog park but in two visits no dogs and their walkers were seen.
-Instead it has become something of a colony of homeless people, even some with tents in place.
+Instead it has become sometimes of a colony of homeless people, even some with tents in place.

 Fort N on the Atlanta School Archive site is being further buried under an enlargement of the building structures there.
+It is no longer the Archives (2024) but appears to be a school again.

 At Fort O’s site, the church has become…Dad’s Garage, one of Atlanta’s most interesting theatres.
 The embankment and the southerly incline of the Fort site, and the junk yard under it, still exist.

 Fort C10s site still exists but much of the ridge it is on has been built over by newer apartment buildings, and is further hemmed in by construction of two new buildings.
 The children’s park is temporarily closed in 2019 for renovation, but more likely for safety from the neighboring construction.
+In 2024 it is now a modern playground with soft rubbery flooring and up to date play devices.
+But a neighboring building has largely encroached on it on the NE.

 Northwest Trail